 On average we plant around 40,000 new trees and shrubs each year to replace plants dying out or those affected by utility works and landscape remodelling.
 Since 1992 we will have planted one million new trees and shrubs and in the last nine years we have planted over 400,000 bulbs.

-The Parks Trust organises over 200 events and activities in the parks each year, provides environmental education programmes for around 6,000 children, and is supported by over 200 volunteers from the local community.
+The Parks Trust organises over 200 events and activities in the parks each year, provides environmental education programmes for around 6,000 people, and is supported by over 200 volunteers from the local community.

 Fitness Groups & Clubs make up 72% of events & activities held in our parks